Domain Adaptation Targeting Heterogeneous and Imbalanced Subgroups: Formulation of the Problem

+The preceding discussion addresses source--target covariate shift within a fixed subgroup.
+We next describe the second component of the problem: borrowing information from the larger subgroup to improve estimation for the smaller subgroup while avoiding negative transfer.
+Analogously to (\ref{equ:target:ee}), we define the model coefficient in the majority subgroup of $\Tsc$, $\bar\bbeta\supone$ as the solution to the equations:

-The larger $n_{\scriptscriptstyle \Ssc,1}$ and $n_{\scriptscriptstyle \Tsc,1}$ can lead to a more precise estimate of $\bar\bbeta\supone$ compared with $\bar\bbeta\supzero$ learned with small underrepresented samples.
-It is important to mitigate this sampling disparity issue and a tentative strategy is to leverage the estimate of $\bar\bbeta\supone$ as an external knowledge to guide the learning of $\bar\bbeta\supzero$.
-This is motivated by the observation that the genome-wide conditional associations or models of a wide range of diseases and traits tend to have similar patterns across different ancestry groups, as revealed in recent studies \citep[e.g.]{lam2019comparative,verma2023diversity}.
-Meanwhile, the heterogeneity between $\bar\bbeta\supone$ and $\bar\bbeta\supzero$ needs to be considered to avoid potential bias.
+Due to the distributional heterogeneity between the two subgroups, $\bar\bbeta\supone$ and $\bar\bbeta\supzero$ tend to be different.
+The larger $n_{\scriptscriptstyle \Ssc,1}$ and $n_{\scriptscriptstyle \Tsc,1}$ can lead to a more precise estimate of $\bar\bbeta\supone$ compared to $\bar\bbeta\supzero$ learned with small minority samples.
+It is important to mitigate this disparity and a tentative strategy is to leverage the estimate of $\bar\bbeta\supone$ as external knowledge to guide the learning of $\bar\bbeta\supzero$.
+This is motivated by the observation that genome-wide associations or models of a wide range of diseases and traits tend to have similar patterns between different ancestry groups, as revealed in recent studies \citep[e.g.,][]{lam2019comparative,verma2023diversity}.
+More generally, this motivates modeling the difference between subgroup-specific target coefficients as sparse: the two subgroups may share many active effects, while only a smaller set of effects differs meaningfully.
 For these purposes, we introduce the assumption